-When a small team of people got together in January to discuss bringing a Vikings stadium to Shakopee, it included those you might expect—the recently elected mayor, two state legislators and the chamber of commerce president.
+When a small team of people got together in January to discuss bringing a Vikings stadium to Shakopee, it included those you might expect—the recently elected mayor, two state legislators and the president.

 “It would not have happened without Cory being involved,” Mayor Brad Tabke said.
 "He had a lot of contacts with Vikings and the state and basically he had a financial plan and it was a perfect match.
 He’s been an amazing help in getting everything done and moving."

 Who is Cory Merrifield and why is he so involved in the stadium issue?

 The answer to Merrifield’s role in the stadium issue lies perhaps foremost in his passion for Vikings football.

 “I’ve always been a big Vikings fan,” he said.
 “I say I’m one step below the people who wear face makeup.”